 Lucia Cheng, San Jose, CA

-“Every year I love learning key interventions; tx plans, recommendations that I can apply on my practice.
+“Every year I love learning key interventions, treatment plans, and recommendations that I can apply in my practice.
 I appreciate taking time off to participate in a course that provides practical information.
-Never a waste of my educational time, that is so important to me.
+Never a waste of my educational time, which is so important to me.
 My time is valuable and you don’t let me down.”

 Maria Villarosa, Riverside, CA